Tips on How to Reduce Air Consumption During Scuba Diving

 22 – Plan Ahead

 Plan your dive ahead of time.
 You can’t plan everything but plan the outline and be confident that you can master it.
-The confidence boost and planning will automatically reduce your anxiety level and reduce your breathing.
+The confidence boost and planning will automatically reduce your anxiety level and breathing.

 Having a solid plan is specifically important when you do more challenging or technical dives.
 Think of a cave or wreck dive.
 Get the information you can get and then plan to dive the cavern or wreck ahead of time.